 When students make poor choices, especially those violating the policies described in this handbook, it is the MA faculty's responsibility to meet with the student individually to provide feedback and help the student learn from the situation.
-In each case, a

-Counseling and Disciplinary Action form - Attachment I will be completed by the instructor/chair.
+In each case, a Counseling and Disciplinary Action form - Attachment I will be completed by the instructor/chair.
 The student will be required to sign the form.
 The student's signature does not necessarily indicate the student agrees with the statements made on the form(s), only acknowledges the issues stated on the form were discussed and the student had an opportunity to review the form(s) and make comments.
 Poor Choices involving violations of policy in this handbook will result in the student earning a violation or a demerit.
 Two violations convert to a demerit, even if unrelated.
-If a student receives a total of 3 demerits throughout the course of the program, the student will be dismissed from the program.
+If a student will be dismissed from the program.